 When you’re looking for answers to WHY, on your plants, ask some questions.

-Did anything change in the Peace Lily environment?
+What Change in the Peace Lily Environment?

 Something as simple as – Yes we opened the house up after a long winter to air things out.
 The temperature was still a little cool but a light sweater was all I needed.
 Did the plants get a sweater?

 - Did you move the plant?

 - Is the plant new and getting acclimated?